 - 1. This Guide explains the application of the House of Lords Code of Conduct.
-Its purpose is to help members discharge the duties that the Code places upon them.
+Its purpose is to help members discharge the duties that the Code places on them.
 The House has adopted this Guide by resolution and it is binding on all members. - 2.
 The operation of the Code is overseen by the Sub-Committee on Lords' Conduct, a sub-committee of the Committee for Privileges and Conduct.
 The Sub-Committee is supported by the Registrar of Lords' Interests, who is responsible for maintaining the Register of Lords' Interests. - 3.
 No written guidance can provide for all circumstances: when in doubt members should seek the advice of the Registrar of Lords' Interests.
 The Registrar consults the Sub-Committee when necessary.
 A member who acts on the advice of the Registrar in determining what the member is required to register or declare as a relevant interest fully satisfies the requirements of the Code of Conduct as regards registration or declaration.
-While the Registrar also advises on participation in parliamentary proceedings where interests are concerned, the final responsibility for deciding whether or not to participate in proceedings rests with the member concerned. - The procedure for enforcing the Code of Conduct is described later in this 4.
-Guide.
+While the Registrar also advises on participation in parliamentary proceedings where interests are concerned, the final responsibility for deciding whether or not to participate in proceedings rests with the member concerned. - 4.
+The procedure for enforcing the Code of Conduct is described later in this Guide.
 In summary, responsibility for investigating alleged breaches of the Code rests with the House of Lords Commissioner for Standards, who is an independent officer appointed by the House as a whole.
 Following her investigation, the Commissioner reports to the Sub-Committee on Lords' Conduct her findings of fact in cases where she has upheld the complaint and remedial action has not been agreed with the member concerned.
 The Sub-Committee reviews the Commissioner's findings, may comment on them and, where appropriate, recommends a sanction.
 The reports of the Commissioner and Sub-Committee are presented to the Committee for Privileges and Conduct, and the member concerned has a right of appeal against both the Commissioner's findings and any recommended sanction.
 Having heard any appeal, the Committee for Privileges and Conduct reports to the House and the final decision rests with the House.
-In cases where the Commissioner has dismissed the complaint or where remedial action has been agreed, the Commissioner's reports are submitted direct to the Committee for Privileges and Conduct. - 5.
+In cases where the Commissioner has dismissed the complaint or where remedial action has been agreed, the Commissioner's reports are normally published only on the Commissioner's webpages on the parliamentary website.
+However, she has discretion to submit such a report to the Committee for Privileges and Conduct. - 5.
 Ministers of the Crown who are members of the House of Lords are subject to the Code of Conduct by virtue of their membership of the House.
 Ministers are also subject to further guidelines and requirements set out in the "Ministerial Code" published by the Cabinet Office.
 The Cabinet Office, not the House of Lords, enforces the Ministerial Code.